Fishing in the Pikes Peak Region

 Fish Pikes Peak — America’s Mountain (Note 2024 Closures)

-There’s only one summer left to enjoy the entirety of Pikes Peak’s recreation area before two of the reservoirs close for extensive restoration.
-In 2024, road access to the North and South Catamount reservoirs will close while Colorado Springs Utilities performs mitigation and repair in the popular spaces.
-That means you’ll want to get poles in the water right now so you can enjoy them.
-Because of the pending closure, we’ll share the good news about the Peak’s other popular reservoir, Crystal Creek Reservoir.
-Clocking in at about 136 acres (bigger than South Catamount, smaller than North), Crystal Creek reopening in May of 2023 after a dam repair project required shutdown.
+In 2024, road access to the North and South Catamount reservoirs will close while Colorado Springs Utilities performs mitigation and repair in the popular spaces, but Crystal Creek Reservoir will remain open.
+Clocking in at about 136 acres (bigger than South Catamount, smaller than North), Crystal Creek reopened in May of 2023 after a dam repair project required shutdown.
 Since reopening, Colorado Parks and Wildlife has stocked a whopping 4,000 brown trout fingerlings and 15,000 of those glittering rainbow trout that are so popular with anglers.
-There are 103 first-come, first-served parking spots, developed picnic spots and lakeside nature trails.
-The reservoirs are all low, so be prepared to navigate steep slopes in some areas.

 Fish Types: All the trout.